BillingX for RevOps & CTOs

 How BillingX and BP Stream work together

-BillingX and BP Stream are designed to solve different, but tightly connected, problems in Salesforce-centric quote-to-revenue.
+BillingX and BP Stream are designed to solve different, but tightly connected, problems in BillingPlatform and Salesforce-centric quote-to-revenue.

 BillingX